Biblical Magi: Religious significance and traditions

+Adoration of the Magi by Velázquez (1619), Museo del Prado.

 Holidays celebrating the arrival of the Magi traditionally recognise a distinction between the date of their arrival and the date of Jesus' birth.
 The account given in the Gospel of Matthew does not state that they were present on the night of the birth; in the Gospel of Luke, Joseph and Mary remain in Bethlehem until it is time for Jesus' dedication in Jerusalem, after which they return to their home in Nazareth.

 The visit of the Magi is commemorated in most Western Christian churches separately from Christmas.
 The visit of the Magi is part of the Epiphany on 6 January, which concludes the Twelve Days of Christmas; on that date the Magi are also celebrated as saints.

 The Eastern Orthodox celebrate the visit of the Magi on the same date as their Christmas, which is either 25 December or 7 January, depending on if they follow the Revised Julian calendar or the Julian calendar.

 One story in Syriac Christianity in the era of the late Roman Empire and early post-Islamic conquest period, the Revelation of the Magi, indicates that the Magi arrived in April (rather than January).
 It also implies the Magi arrived before Jesus's birth, while Mary was still pregnant, yet nevertheless a celestial child of the transformed Star of Bethlehem was able to commission them, suggesting that Jesus could be in multiple places at once.

 The Quran does not contain Matthew's episode of the Magi.
 However, the Persian Muslim encyclopedist al-Tabari, writing in the ninth century, gives the familiar symbolism of the gifts of the Magi, citing the late seventh century Persian-Yemenite writer Wahb ibn Munabbih.